robmoore-i/suffix-tree-construction/Plan.md

   be able to specify that indexing will automatically interrupt after N seconds.
   :white_check_mark: (14/01)

-- Implement suffix tree construction in the library, using a standard algorithm like Ukkonen's.
+- Implement suffix tree construction in the library, using the naive cubic time algorithm which is the basis for Ukkonen's linear-time construction algorithm.
   Ensure that constructed suffix trees can be queried for all the positions of a given substring in the string it was constructed from.

+- Write a fuzz test suite which provides confidence that the query results from the suffix tree index are equal to the results for the naive index.
+This is to ensure that any bugs in the suffix tree implementation are caught as early as possible.

-- Update the library's indexing function so that it both loads the file content into memory and builds a suffix tree from it.
+- Update the library's indexing function so that for small files, it both loads the file content into memory and builds a suffix tree from it.

 - Update the library's query function so that it exploits the suffix tree index.
   Verify that the query performance of the library has improved.

+- Update the suffix tree construction code so that it uses Ukkonen's linear-time algorithm.

+- Update the library's indexing function so that it builds a suffix tree index even for bigger files - maybe even all files, if that is feasible.

 - **First iteration complete**